izzypt/Online_Tic_Tac_Toe/backend/README.md

    ## bcrypt
     To hash the passwords

+   ## JWT
+    JWT is used for authorization.
+    Making sure that the user sending requests to the server is the same user that logged in. ( This is usually done using session and session ID).

+   ## uuid
+    Will help us generate unique ID's for the application user's

    ## Nodemon
     To restart our server automatically whenever there are changes in our code.

-   ## uuid
-    Will help us generate unique ID's for the application user's